Stock Market Prices Prediction Using Machine Learning and Deep Learning

 Inference

 Linear regression is a simple technique and quite easy to interpret, but there are a few obvious disadvantages.
-One problem in using regression algorithms is that the model overfits to the date and month column.
-Instead of taking into account the previous values from the point of prediction, the model will consider the value from the same date a month ago, or the same date/month a year ago.
+One problem with using regression algorithms is that the model overfits the date and month column.
+Instead of taking into account the previous values from the point of prediction, the model will consider the value from the same date a month ago or the same date/month a year ago.

-As seen from the plot above, for January 2016 and January 2017, there was a drop in the stock price.
-The model has predicted the same for January 2018.
-A linear regression technique can perform well for problems such as Big Mart sales where the independent features are useful for determining the target value.
+As seen from the plot above, the stock price dropped in January 2016 and January 2017.
+The model predicted the same for January 2018.
+A linear regression technique can perform well for problems such as Big Mart sales, where the independent features are useful for determining the target value.

 k-Nearest Neighbours